HADDOCKing of the p53 N-terminal peptide to MDM2

 Active residues (directly involved in the interaction) -> Leave blank (no active for the peptide in this case) Automatically define passive residues around the active residues -> uncheck (checked by default) Passive residues (surrounding surface residues) -> Enter here all residues of the peptide as a comma-separated list

-Note: Notice that instead of typing all residues manually, you can now select them from the sequence above.
-Secondary structure is depicted in different colors.
+Note: Notice that instead of typing all residues manually, you can select them from the sequence above.
+Secondary structure is represented in different colors.

 Definition of fully flexible segments